-- B. If the youth is a dependent of another state, the DCFS social worker coordinates transportation arrangements with the proper authorities in that state. - 3530 DOCUMENTING INFORMATION ON PERSONS CARING FOR RUNAWAYS - 3531 Purpose and Scope
+B. If the youth is a dependent of another state, the DCFS social worker coordinates transportation arrangements with the proper authorities in that state.

+3530 DOCUMENTING INFORMATION ON PERSONS CARING FOR RUNAWAYS

-This section identifies minimum information to be collected by Children's Administration field staff and made available through the Case and Management Information System (CAMIS) for preparation of required reports by headquarters staff.
+This section identifies minimum information to be collected by Children's Administration field staff and made available through CAMIS for preparation of required reports by headquarters staff.

+3532 Policy

-- 3532 Policy - A. E2SHB 2217 requires persons caring for runaways to report those youth to parents, police, or the department within eight hours of learning that the youth is away from home without parental permission.
+- A. E2SHB 2217 requires persons caring for runaways to report those youth to parents, police, or the department within eight hours of learning that the youth is away from home without parental permission.
 When the department receives these reports, it must notify the parent that a report was received and must offer services to help resolve the conflict and reunite the family. - B. Under "Becca One," regions chose how to deal with these reports.
 "Becca Too" requires documentation, parent notification, and the offer of services.